melisaaaaaaaaa-er/Creating-Resource-Groups/README.md

 # Creating Resource Groups

+<h3>Purpose</h3>

-This lab is a on how to create resource groups in Microsoft Azure.
+- How to create Resource Groups in Microsoft Azure.

 <h2>Deployment and Configuration Steps:</h2>